tanayseven/breakout-ebitengine/README.md

-Pong
+Breakout
 ====

 Download
 --------

-You can play the game by downloading the binary from the [releases](https://github.com/tanayseven/pong-ebitengine/releases) page.
+You can play the game by downloading the binary from the [releases](https://github.com/tanayseven/breakout-ebitengine/releases) page.

-Or you can even visit my [itch.io](https://tanayseven.itch.io/pong-ebitengine) page to play the game in the browser.
+Or you can even visit my [itch.io](https://tanayseven.itch.io/breakout-ebitengine) page to play the game in the browser.

 Running
 -------